adriananders/Aukward-Max-For-Live/userguide/USERGUIDE.md

 <b>Note</b>: Aukward does not contain MIDI pass through and will block MIDI from reaching instruments in the same MIDI channel.<br>
 Upon playback, Aukward takes over project tempo automation and settings from Live. <br>
 Automation and global tempo "center" should be set from Aukward rather than default Live settings and automation.<br>
-Defaults are set to a fixed 120 BPM with no sequencer adjustments or random BPM fluxuations. <br>
+Defaults are set to a fixed 120 BPM with no sequencer adjustments or random BPM fluctuations. <br>
-Change sequncer step values or random amount then press play to see the effect in action.<br>
+Change sequencer step values or random amount then press play to see the effect in action.<br>

 <h2>Parameter Guide</h2>